SQream/sqream_docs/guides/operations/setup/installing_monit.rst

 Getting Started
 ==============================

-Before launching SQream with Monit verify that you have followed the required recommended post-installation configurations :ref:`.. _recommended_configurations_updated:`.
+Before launching SQream with Monit verify that you have followed the required recommended post-installation configurations :ref:`recommended_configurations_updated`